- Entertainment and Media»

 How Great Is The Album?

 Severance has a sort of piano/keyboard part in it that sounds like Finnish melodic death metal veterans Kalmah.
 And then, I hear a little bit of Cradle of Filth as the atmospheric sound kicks in.
 These Japanese guys sure know how to create a song that has several influences!
 The sky is black and there is rain coming down.
 The person is feeling as if his soul has some kind of disease and to him, words have no meaning.
 His desires have long been suppressed and he is in a state of deep depression.
 This is a subject covered by many melodic death metal bands and it seems like the heavy metal market is over-saturated with bands like Serpent.
 The other thing is that suicide is a big problem in Japan and you wonder whether this band has lyrical themes like this to bring up a certain point or not.
+However, let's not forget to mention the song Plastic Arts, one of the best songs of their career.
+This was the song that got me into the album.
+It has both raspy and rough vocals, plus the excellent riffing.
+This song should put to rest the idea that Japan doesn't have good heavy metal songs or bands because they sure do!
+Even with the gloomy lyrical content of the song, this one remains a favorite of mine even almost 10 years later.

 Ken's vocals are hard to understand but this is still a very good album